 Select Project - Netlify

-Select the project and go to the next step to select a branch for Netlify to deploy from.
+Select the project, then select a branch for Netlify to deploy from.
 Select your decoy branch.

 Select Branch - Netlify

-Next, click the Deploy site button so that Netlify performs the very first deployment of your site.
-Click the link, which should look like: sitename.netlify.app.
+Next, click the Deploy gatsby-netlify-site button so that Netlify performs the very first deployment of your site.
+Netlify will generate a random name for the deployed application.
+Click the link as shown on the dashboard.
+For example, for me the link is https://superlative-elf-ec9bfa.netlify.app/

 Application Live - Netlify